fedspendingtransparency/data-act-broker-backend/README.md

 ```

-Once Java is installed, you can download the Local Dynamo Database [here](http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip).instructions to launch the local version one downloaded can be found in (AWS's User Guide)[http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html].along with the various options.
-Note that a local version of  Dynamo is *not* recommend for production.
+Once Java is installed, you can download the Local Dynamo Database (here)[http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip].
+Instructions to launch the local version one downloaded can be found in (AWS's User Guide)[http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html] along with the various options.
+Note that a local version of Dynamo is **not** recommend for production.

 ## Assuming Roles
 The DATA Act broker uses the assume role function to create temporarily AWS credentials for the web front end.
 To be able to run the broker locally the user must be added to the trust section of the s3 uploading role.
 Without adding this relationship, the assume role will fail the following Example shows what the JSON should look like.